Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 Location of system root certificates

-Neon uses public root certificates issued by Let’s Encrypt.
-These certificates are usually available in a root store on your operating system.
+Neon uses the public ISRG Root X1 certificate issued by Let’s Encrypt.
+You can find the PEM-encoded certificate here: isrgrootx1.pem.
+Typically, you do not need to download this file directly, as it is usually available in a root store on your operating system.
 A root store is a collection of pre-downloaded root certificates from various Certificate Authorities (CAs).
 These are highly trusted CAs, and their certificates are typically shipped with operating systems and some applications.

 The location of the root store varies by operating system or distribution.
 Here are some locations where you might find the required root certificates on popular operating systems: